astaves/BankDemo-1/tutorial/gettingstarted/eclipse/README.md

 4. You can explore this application further if you wish, or press **Ctrl + F2** to clear the screen and conclude the session.

-If HACloud disconnects from the server, you can connect again manually as follows:
+If HA Cloud disconnects from the server, you can connect again manually as follows:

 1. Click **Open Session**, ![](images/HAC_OpenSessionbutton.png), in the toolbar of the **HACloud** window.
 2. In the **Available Sessions** dialog box, click the BANKDEMO server.